bilalq/blog/source/_posts/2012-12-31-working-with-laravel-on-osx.markdown

 up a browser and go to `http://your_project_name_here.dev`, you'll see it displaying the contents of the index.html file there.

+This auto-generated virtualhost file would be fine for most projects, but Laravel uses a different DocumentRoot by default for some extra security.
+Run `sudo vim /etc/apache2/virtualhosts/your_project_name_here.dev` and add `/public` to the end of the value of the DocumentRoot.
+After you save and quit, run `sudo apachectl restart`.

 You can create virtualhosts for other projects the same way.
 Something to note:
 You might start getting apache errors if the `logs` folder in one of these virtualhosts ever gets deleted.
 If you run into this problem, you can either